shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 This really is the last floppy disk label design.
 Later labels are text-only and don't wrap around to the back (Mac OS 8 Disk Tools floppy).

+# Where can I download the labels you've made?
+I'll post them at some point.
+Ask me privately and I can share them with you if you'd like.
+The main thing is that I discovered that the labels I made prior to writing this post are subtly *wrong*.
+As in, the Pixelmator canvas should be 1650 pixels by 1650 pixels.
+They're all 1699 pixels by 1699 pixels. *This annoys me greatly.* I will need to fix my templates and re-do all of the labels I've made to this point.
+I'll be able to copy the text boxes over, it's just the proportions and spacing that I will have to tweak to no end to get correct.

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg
 [image-3]:	/assets/images/floppy-disk-labels/system-1.jpeg